Resummation of infrared logarithms in de Sitter space via Dyson-Schwinger equations: the ladder-rainbow approximation: Asymptotics of the master equation

 We then use a WKB approximation (or Liouville-Green for mathematicians) to obtain global approximations to the four fundamental solutions of \eqref{expeq}.
-The solution that posses the correct $z\to1$ has the following IR behavior:
+The solution that posses the correct $z\to1$ has the following IR behaviour:

-As the other solutions have a sub-leading contribution near $z=1$, they (notably the one with $\omega=1$ in the appendix \ref{appendixloc}) can spoil the IR behavior by making it grow instead of decaying.
+As the other solutions have a sub-leading contribution near $z=1$, they (notably the one with $\omega=1$ in the appendix \ref{appendixloc}) can spoil the IR behaviour by making it grow instead of decaying.
 The absence of this solution will be checked via a rigorous analysis elsewhere.

-We note that, while the approximation near $z=1$ obtained via a certain WKB approximation is only valid for strong couplings $\epsilon \ll 1$, the asymptotic behavior obtained via local analysis (see Appendix \ref{appendixloc} ) is exact for any $\epsilon$.
+We note that, while the approximation near $z=1$ obtained via a certain WKB approximation is only valid for strong couplings $\epsilon \ll 1$, the asymptotic behaviour obtained via local analysis (see Appendix \ref{appendixloc} ) is exact for any $\epsilon$.

 Finally an important remark: the phenomenon described here belongs to a large class of phenomena in mathematics and physics known as secular perturbation theory.
 The simplest such example is given by the boundary value problem \cite{Holmes:2012uo}: